MullaAhmed/reddit-marketer/README.md

 ---

 **Note**: This system is designed for legitimate marketing purposes.
 Always follow Reddit's community guidelines and terms of service.
-The example workflow notebook provides a safe way to test all features before using them in production.
+The example workflow provides a safe way to test all features before using them in production.